 In 1915 Bradfield submitted a report outlining a grand scheme for Sydney’s railways involving the electrification of the suburban railways, a city underground railway and the Sydney Harbour Bridge.
 It was not until 1922 that the Bridge Bill passed through Parliament.

-The building of the bridge coincided with the construction of a system of underground railways in Sydney’s Central Business District, known today as the City Circle Line, and the bridge was designed with this in mind.
+Building of the bridge coincided with the construction of a system of underground railways in Sydney’s Central Business District, known today as the City Circle Line, and the bridge was designed with this in mind.

 The bridge was designed to carry four lanes of road traffic, flanked on each side by two railway tracks and a footpath.
 Both sets of rail tracks were linked into the underground Wynyard Railway Station on the southern side of the bridge by symmetrical ramps and tunnels.

-The eastern-side railway tracks were intended for use by a planned rail link to the Northern Beaches.
+Eastern-side railway tracks were intended for use by a planned rail link to the Northern Beaches.
 Due to a lack of funds they were used to carry trams from the North Shore into a terminal within Wynyard station, and when tram services were discontinued in 1958, they were converted into extra traffic lanes.
 The Bradfield Highway, which is the main roadway section of the bridge and its approaches, is named in honour of Bradfield’s contribution to the bridge.

 In 1923 the first sod was turned on the city railway.
 Bradfield had a grand vision for Sydney’s railway system that has only been partly fulfilled.
 Bradfield’s concept called for the construction of a network of underground city railway lines in association with the construction of the Sydney Harbour Bridge and a new rail terminal, Central.